- S -

 Y - Z

-Carl Zeiss built among other instruments during WWII an artillery
+German).
+Carl Zeiss built among other instruments before and during WWI

 compass like the one we display made by